Dance choreographed for the camera features double exposures in the filming process in this work that speculates on the origins of life.

 As the lens captures the ephemeral essence of two souls lost in a transparent world, Ghostworld examines the choreographic nature of dance, sound and film itself.

-In a visual interpretation of this avant-garde poem by e.e. cummings, poeticd hand movesments of ASL/Art-Sign emphasize the dexterous quality of the poet's perspective, creating an innovative visual interpretation in harmony with the poem.
+In a visual interpretation of this avant-garde poem by e.e. cummings, poetic hand movesments of ASL/Art-Sign emphasize the dexterous quality of the poet's perspective, creating an innovative visual interpretation in harmony with the poem.

 A maker of the most elaborate and sometimes outrageous masks, Reg Davidson is at the top of his class.
 Portrait of a Mask Maker joins him in his studio to watch him carve and share his views about Haida art.